vculibraries/alma-primo-customizations/README.md

-# VCU Libraries Search customizations
+# VCU Libraries Search customizations (classic UI)

 These are visual customizations for [VCU Libraries Search](http://search.library.vcu.edu/) which is running on Ex Libris' Alma and Primo platforms.